eeshankkhatri07/airport-Management-system/README.md

 # airport-Management-system
-A Java-based application for airport staff to manage ticket bookings, flight schedules, and cancellations.
-Built using NetBeans and Swing, it features an interactive GUI with event handling and connects to a MySQL database via XAMPP for data management.  🔹 Tech Stack: Java, NetBeans, Swing, MySQL, XAMPP.
+A Java-based application designed for airport staff to manage ticket bookings, flight schedules, and cancellations efficiently.
+Developed using NetBeans and Swing, the project features an interactive GUI with forms, buttons, and event handling.
+The system connects to a MySQL database via XAMPP, ensuring smooth data management.

+🔹 Features:
+✅ Ticket Booking & Cancellation
+✅ Flight Schedule Management
+✅ User-friendly GUI with Swing Forms
+✅ MySQL Database Integration

+🚀 Technologies Used: Java, NetBeans, Swing, MySQL, XAMPP